1amt0ny/DanceScheduler/README.md

-## Step-by-Step: Package Python GUI as a Mac App ✅ (Compatibility: Tested on macOS Sequoia, Intel & M4).
+## Step-by-Step: Package Python GUI as a Mac App (Compatibility: Tested on macOS Sequoia, Intel & M4).

 ### 1. Install Python 3.10+ (Python 3.12 is Highly Recommended):

-🚨 There is compatibility issue between Pillow and Python 3.13 — which isn't officially supported by Pillow 10.3.0 yet.
+**IMPORTANT**: There is compatibility issue between Pillow and Python 3.13 — which isn't officially supported by Pillow 10.3.0 yet.
 Python 3.13 is still very new and many libraries haven't fully caught up, as of **May 2025**.
 For Python 3.10+, download and install from the official site https://www.python.org/downloads/.
 DO NOT install python with Homebrew, as Homebrew dropped support for building Python with tkinter baked in (via --with-tcl-tk) around Python 3.9+.

 Use pyenv or Homebrew to ensure proper macOS framework support: